Joel Westheimer is an education columnist for CBC Radio's Ottawa Morning and Ontario Today. Listed below are his radio segments.

 Should Schools Have Rules Over Halloween Costumes?
 As Halloween looms a debate is raging over costumes in the classroom.

-Self Evaluation Grades.
+Students Grading Their Own Work: Is Self Evaluation the Way to Go?
 Some students are getting the chance to mark their own homework as part of a pilot project at an Ontario school.

 The Gap Year.
 Joel Westheimer weighs in on the pros and cons of the gap year.